Section 50 Street Works Licences

 Before submitting the application pack, please complete the checklist which accompanies the application form located at the bottom of this page to ensure all necessary documents have been provided and completed correctly.

 - Application form

 - Three copies of a plan, highlighting apparatus with a broken red line located within the public highway.
+Additional apparatus needs to be highlighted in a different colour and a key should be provided.
 No apparatus should be marked within private land boundaries.
 The plan should include: